GrowBoxer/Worgbox-Proto/README.md

 - wiring.xxx;
 - pcblayout.xxx;
 - worgbox.ino — arduino sketch;
-- data.csv — example of data recieved from controller;
+- data.json — example of data recieved from controller;
+- data.csv — example of data sended to thingspeak;

 ###TO DO Construction
 - using bigger holles for wires (up to 5 mm diameter)